The City of Mandurah aims to provide a safe, welcoming and enjoyable city for both residents and visitors.

 The City works with WA Police, Neighbourhood Watch WA and other key partners to ensure community safety has a well-rounded approach and to carry out a number of these initiatives and projects.

-The City's Community Safety and Crime Prevention Strategy 2017-22 demonstrates the City’s vision and commitment to safety and crime prevention.
-This Strategy outlines the roles and responsibilities of all those involved and provides the framework for community safety and crime prevention initiatives in Mandurah.
+The City's Community Safety Strategy 2024-2029 demonstrates the City’s vision and commitment to safety.
+This Strategy outlines the roles and responsibilities of all those involved and provides the framework for community safety initiatives in Mandurah.

 Safety initiatives